asACoder/SJXMLParserToModel/README.md

 SJXMLParserToModel
 ====
-can parse xml to a custom class
+parse xml to a custom class
 -----

 some classes can express a xml, for example